 Email is a vital tool for realtors, so it’s a good idea to make your emails as efficient and powerful as possible.
 Features like email tracking, automated sequences, notes, reminders, mail merge, and email templates can make a big difference in your emails if you use them well.
-And with prices ranging from $0 per month to just $7.95 per month, Right Inbox can help take your email to new heights with all those features and without breaking the bank.
+And with prices ranging from $7.95 per month to just $14.95 per month for unlimited features, Right Inbox can help take your email to new heights with all those features and without breaking the bank.

 Click here to try Right Inbox out for free and see what it can do for your email.